Anchorage

 “Public safety is the number one job of local government and a responsibility that I do not take lightly,” she added.

-LaFrance’s appointed police chief, Sean Case, and municipal attorney, Eva Gardener, “are already digging into issues and working on draft policies to ensure clear communication and build trust between APD and the community,” she said.
+LaFrance’s appointed police chief, Sean Case, and municipal attorney, Eva Gardner, “are already digging into issues and working on draft policies to ensure clear communication and build trust between APD and the community,” she said.

 Speaking with reporters later, LaFrance did not say what those policies may include and whether or not the decision to release body camera footage will remain up to the chief of police.